12 Sep All of Our Mistakes Are Never Forgotten

 “All you boys had to do was listen to me.
 Was it really that fucking difficult?!”

 He swung the axe again.
-Drake and I both rolled over to the side as the blade made contact with the concrete floor.
-The floor chipped under the immense force of his swing, sending small fragments of concrete flying.
+Drake and I both rolled over to the side as the blade made contact with the floor.
+The concrete chipped under the immense force of his swing, sending small fragments flying.
 By this time, others had poked their heads out of their rooms.
 I could see the desire to help in their eyes, but they were too fearful of their own safety.

 “You… you killed him…”